 Cons of Owning a Purebred Dog Breed

-Health Issues: As mentioned before, purebred dogs often have specific health issues that are more common in their breed.
-This can result in higher vet bills and a shorter lifespan for your furry friend.
+Health Issues: As mentioned before, purebred dogs often have a higher risk of specific health issues that are more common in their breed.
+This can result in higher vet bills and a shorter lifespan for your new dog.

 High Cost: Purebred dogs can often be expensive, especially if you’re looking for a pup from a reputable breeder.